xitrum-framework/scalive/README.rst

     scala-compiler-2.0.3.jar
     scala-reflect-2.0.3.jar

-Because scala-library-2.0.3.jar, scala-compiler-2.0.3.jar, and scala-reflect-2.0.3.jar
+scala-library-2.0.3.jar, scala-compiler-2.0.3.jar, and scala-reflect-2.0.3.jar
-will be loaded to your JVM process, if the process is using a different version, you may need to manually replace the above jars with the version you need.
+will be loaded to your running JVM process, if they have not been loaded.

+Note that, for example, if your process have scala-library-2.0.2 but does not have scala-compiler-2.0.2.jar and scala-reflect-2.0.2.jar, for best version compatibility safety, you may need to manually download the 2.0.2 jars and replace the above 2.0.3 jars with the downloaded ones.

 Usage
 -----